 Instructions

-• In a large ceramic or cast iron pot, heat 2 tablespoon olive oil.
+• In a large ceramic or cast iron pot, heat 2 tbsp olive oil.
 Add the chopped onions and sautee until golden brown.
 Add the garlic, all the spices, dried mint, sugar and flour.
 Cook for about 2 minutes on medium heat stirring regularly.

 • Now add the broth and water.
 Raise the heat to high and bring the liquid to a rolling boil; add the frozen spinach and the lentils.
 Cook for 5 minutes on high heat then reduce the heat to medium-low.
 Cover and cook for 20 minutes or until the lentils are fully cooked to tender.
 (Partway through cooking, check the liquid levels, and if you need to add a little bit of hot water.)